onfido/onfido-openapi-spec/README.md

 ### Delivering client libraries (internal use only)

-Below how to deliver new client libraries:
+Described below is the procedure on how to deliver new client libraries:

 1. Merge all the requested PRs in [onfido-openapi-spec](https://github.com/onfido/onfido-openapi-spec).
 2. Manually trigger an [update-specs-and-client-libraries](https://github.com/onfido/onfido-openapi-spec/actions/workflows/update-specs-and-client-libraries.yaml) by clicking over the _Run workflow_ button